ViacomInc/data-point/packages/data-point-service/README.md

     'request:getPlanets': {
       url: 'https://swapi.co/api/planets/'
       params: {
+        cache: {
           ttl: '20m', // 20 minutes
         }
       }
     }
+  }
 })
 ```

-### staleWhileRevalidate
+### cache.staleWhileRevalidate

-Use `staleWhileRevalidate` flag in conjunction with a valid `ttl` to use the Stale While Revalidate caching pattern.
+Use `cache.staleWhileRevalidate` flag in conjunction with a valid `cache.ttl` to use the Stale While Revalidate caching pattern.
 When this flag is set to `true` your entity will be resolved to a stale value until the ttl expires, revalidation happens in the background and is triggered only upon the key being requested and its ttl being expired.

 **Example:**